 A tract of eighty acres of railroad land adjoining the site was purchased by a joint-stock company called the South Side Town & Mining Company, which also became a part of the townsite.

-Galena was incorporated as a city in May 1877, in less than two months from the time it was laid out.
+Galena was incorporated as a city in May 1877, in less than two months from when it was laid out.
 That same month, a post office was opened, and a newspaper called the Galena Miner was established.

 More wagons, tents, and hastily constructed buildings sprang up in the new boomtown, which, within months, supported a population of almost 10,000.